wario-land/steaks/doc/rom_hacking_docs.md

 ### Stage names

 Starts from 0x0865CEC4, same format as the passage names.

+Two pointer lists referring to them: 0x0863A31C for the Japanese names, 0x0863A3AC for the English ones.

 | Index | Offset     | Language | Value
 | ----- | ---------- | -------- | -----